sinanugur/MirMachine/docs/installation.rst

     conda activate mirmachine
     pip install -e .

+MirMachine now ships a ``pyproject.toml`` build definition, so pip installs use the standard PEP 517 build backend by default.

 The environment file includes Python dependencies plus required command-line tools used by the workflow (for example ``snakemake``, ``infernal``, ``samtools``, ``bedtools``, ``gawk``, and ``moreutils``).